bp289/Avamore-software-developer-test/README.md

 - To avoid compatibility issues, a `venv` should be used:
   - Run the command `python3 -m venv .venv`
   - Then run the command `.venv\Scripts\activate`, you should be now in a virtual environment with a fresh python environment.
-- Install requirements on the requirements.txt with `pip install -r requirements.txt`.
+- Install requirements from the requirements.txt file with `pip install -r requirements.txt`.

 ## Testing the python script: